lsj5031/Hoppy-Whisper/README.md

 - **"Recording Too Short"** - Hold the hotkey for at least 0.2 seconds.
 Very brief presses are ignored to prevent accidental triggers.

 - **Paste doesn't work in some apps** - Some applications (e.g., elevated/admin windows) may block simulated keystrokes.
-Try running Parakeet as administrator, or manually paste with `Ctrl+V`.
+Try running Hoppy Whisper as administrator, or manually paste with `Ctrl+V`.

 - **Poetry reports an unsupported Python version** - Ensure Python 3.11 is installed and run `py -3.11 -m poetry env use 3.11` to point Poetry at the correct interpreter.